SorraTheOrc/BigLittleChallenge/docs/trials/intro.md

 # Development Ideas

-This section de3scribes random ideas about how the ganme might develop.
+This section describes random ideas about how the ganme might develop.

   1. Equipment cards - these give characters specials boosts, for example, running shoes might increase speed by 1 point.
 FOr pole